norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Experiments report metrics - how many test cases remain, how the scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."

-A critical difference between _Experimentation_ and _Software Engineering_ is that success is the immediate goal of S

 ### Treat Ground Truth Like an Evil Genie
 In every genie story someone falls prey to the curse of ambiguous wishes.
 The genie twists assumptions, plays on words, and transforms every wish into a curse.